hannaerickson/ikeya/journals/Tyler_Byrd.md

 Today is MLK Day, so there was no class today.

 Tuesday, January 17, 2023
 Today I worked with Missy to fix our Signup form.
 We had an existing Signup Form, but when we filled it out with data and clicked “Submit” there was a “401 (Unauthorized)” error in the console and the POST method failed.
 We spent several hours on this feature today, but we were unable able to find a resolution to this issue.
-Hannah and Abdoul worked to fix the “Dashboard” page so that it only shows the rooms associated with a specific user.
+Hanna and Abdoul worked to fix the “Dashboard” page so that it only shows the rooms associated with a specific user.
 They were successful and were able to get this feature up and running.

 The ah-ha moment for the day is that it is important to follow the FastAPI Authentication Cookbook closely when developing our authentication.
 One of our main issues was resolved today by following the FastAPI Authentication Cookbook more closely.